DefiantLabs/svc-kujira-relay/README.md

 # svc-kujira-relay

-IBC Paths created and maintained by Defiant Labs
+IBC Paths created and maintained by Defiant Labs.
+If you want to participate in these paths feel free to use the CONFIGs below.

-## Proposals
+## FIN pair Proposals
+Defiant Labs has created several proposals for adding new pairs to Kujira FIN.
 - [akash](https://blue.kujira.app/govern/369)
 - [assetmantle](https://blue.kujira.app/govern/370)
 - [crescent](https://blue.kujira.app/govern/371)